orbaone/orba-one-android-sdk/README.md

 ## 2. Initializing the SDK

 The Orba One SDK uses a **publishable api key** and an **applicant id** that you can obtain from your vendor dashboard.
-Your publishable api key will be needed in order to initialize the SDK in your mobile app.
+Your Publishable Api key and Applicant Id will be needed in order to initialize the SDK in your mobile app.
 A sample implementation is shown below.

 ```java
 import com.orbaone.orba_one_capture_sdk_core.OrbaOne;